 1. Explainer

 Explainer videos are a great way to showcase your product or service and contextualize its importance for viewers.
-Regardless of form, this type of content is an important part of communicating why your business exists to consumers.
-Explainer videos are created for sales and marketing and are often found on product landing pages or company homepages.
+Regardless of form, this type of content is important for communicating to consumers and clients why your business exists.
+Explainer videos are created for sales and marketing and found on company landing or home pages.

 2. Educational (How-to)

-Whether your business produces organic snacks for babies and toddlers, sells one-on-one fitness coaching services, or offers plumbing services for homeowners, there is some type of informative content that will help your customers, which builds trust while promoting the brand.
+Whether your business produces organic snacks for babies and toddlers, sells one-on-one fitness coaching services, or offers local videographer services, there is informative content you can create to help your customers.

 3. Testimonials/Customer Spotlight

-There are a number of ways to use testimonials in your marketing content strategy.
-Testimonials serve as valuable social proof on your website and sales pages.
-They can be repurposed into social media graphics or used as the basis for a promotional video script.
-Testimonials are an easy way to showcase your company’s value to current customers.
+Testimonials serve as valuable evergreen social proof on your website and sales pages.
+They are an easy way to showcase your company’s value to potential customers.

 A modern take on the testimonial that’s become increasingly popular is the customer spotlight.
-Instead of directly promoting your business, customer spotlights allow the potential customer to put themselves in the shoes of someone who already successfully uses your service or product.
+Instead of directly promoting your business, allow the potential customer to put themselves in the shoes of someone who has already successfully used your service or product.

 4. Best Practices